-This is an observational study of all women with a diagnosis of LEMS who may or may not have been exposed to FIRDAPSE during pregnancy.
+This is an observational study to monitor women who were exposed to at least one dose of FIRDAPSE® (amifampridine phosphate) at any time during pregnancy, and their infants up through 1 year of age.
+Pregnant women with a diagnosis of Lambert-Eaton Myasthenic syndrome (LEMS) not exposed to FIRDAPSE are also eligible for the pregnancy registry.
 In order to better describe the safety profile of FIRDAPSE when used during pregnancy, and in alignment with the FDA, Catalyst is conducting a pregnancy program to collect and evaluate the effect of FIRDAPSE on maternal pregnancy complications and outcomes, and on the health of infants exposed during pregnancy.
 The lack of data on human pregnancy exposures to FIRDAPSE makes such a study an essential component of the ongoing program of pharmacoepidemiological studies on the safety of this product.
 The success of the study is dependent upon the participation of eligible patients and healthcare providers.
 Thank you for your time and consideration.

 To enroll a patient or to request additional information: